 BPA Science Bowl - The Bonneville Power Administration sponsors the nation’s largest regional science bowl for middle and high school students.
 The fast-paced academic bowl tests student knowledge in all aspects of science: math, geology, chemistry, physics, environmental science and more.
 Team registration begins in October and the competitions are typically held at University of Portland in February.
 The BPA Regional Science Bowl will not be held in 2021, but the 30th Anniversary BPA Regional Science Bowl is planned for January 29th and February 12th, 2022.

 Oregon Council of Teachers of Mathematics - This professional organization's website lists a number of local, national and mail-in contests for students.

 eCYBERMISSION - An adult advisor registers a team of 3-4 students in a 6, 7, 8 or 9th grade to identify and propose a solution for a problem in your community.
-Early registration opens August 12, 2020, final team registration is January 6, 2021, and team Mission Folders are due March 3, 2021.
+Early registration opens August 15, 2022, final team registration is January 25, 2023, and team Mission Folders are due March 1, 2023.
 Prizes awarded to 1st and 2nd place teams for each grade in each U.S. state!

 Future City - Students in Grade 6-8 will utilize their science, math and engineering knowledge to create cities that exist at least 100 years in the future.
 Currently, Oregon does not have a Regional Competition, but students can also participate without competing.
 Educator registration for 2022-23 is now open.